Can You Leave Propane Tank outside in Winter

 Is It Ok to Leave Propane Tank outside in Winter?

 If you live in a cold climate, it can be safe to store your propane tanks outside during the winter.
-Make sure to keep them low and out of the freezing temperatures so that they don’t get damaged.
+Make sure to keep them upright and clear of snow so that they don’t get damaged.
 Be aware that rain and snow can create damp areas where rust may start to form on the tank itself.

-Store propane tanks indoors if there is any chance of high winds or heavy rains occurring in your area, as these conditions could cause damage to the tank itself.
+Secure propane tanks outdoors if there is any chance of high winds or heavy rains occurring in your area, as these conditions could cause damage to the tank itself.

 Safe to Leave Propane Tank outside in Winter